When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - CanTEST: no score below 4.5 in listening, 4.5 in speaking, 4.5 in reading, 4 in writing

-Note: As the above language proficiency standards are established by the Alberta College of Pharmacists and the NAPRA, no other evidence of ELP, including completion of NorQuest coursework or other studies in English outside of Canada, will be accepted.
-ELP is a separate requirement from the English academic admission requirement.
+Note: As the above language proficiency standards are established by the Alberta College of Pharmacy and the NAPRA, no other evidence of ELP, including completion of NorQuest coursework or other studies in English outside of Canada, will be accepted.

 This program is eligible for full-time post-secondary assistance by Alberta Student Aid for the funding year 2020/08/01 to 2021/07/31*.